 A core objective of this study was to characterize program installed CAC units, including size, airflow and rated efficiency.
 The team gathered the data to perform this as part of our on-site work.
 During the on-site visits, all units installed under the program were identified by manufacturer and model number to determine appropriate sizing and rated efficiency.
 Additionally, all installed CAC units and systems were tested during the on-site visit for airflow by performing a TrueFlow diagnostic test.

 Rated Efficiency.
 In terms of the EER, all program installed units had efficiencies of 11.5 or greater.
 Nearly seven in ten participating customers install units in the 12.5-13.4 EER range with another quarter installing units with an EER between 11.5 and 12.4.
+The capacity weighted average EER among the sample is 12.8.

-Table 4-10: Efficiency of Installed Units Observed On-site
+Table 4-10: Efficiency of Installed Units Observed On-site (EER)